-The best way to get involved is to attend VDOE's weekly Commissioner's meetings, which take place each Tuesday at 8 am in the District office.
+The best way to get involved is to attend VDOE's Commissioner's meetings, which are posted on the VDOE website and bulletin boards.
 If there are specific issues you wish to be considered at the meeting, please call ahead to be placed on the agenda.
 The VDOE phone number is 603-367-9022.